global-container-format/libgcf/README.md

 To run the tests, the following is required:

 1. A Python 3 installation (or active virtual environment).
-2. The *gcfconv* Python package installed.
+2. The *gcfpack* Python package installed.

 With the environment active, initialize the build by running `cmake -S . -B build -G Ninja` in the main project directory.
 If everything is configured correctly, no warnings will be shown.